-Our concerns with the AAMD methodology involve the calculations of net absorption and the counting of the number of new units completed, both of which factors affect the reported vacancy rate.
-In reality, we believe that the metro Denver vacancy rate is more realistically in the 6% to 7% range rather than the AAMD estimated 4.9%.
+Our concerns with the AAMD methodology involve the calculations of net absorption, average rental rates and the counting of the number of units completed, all factors that affect the reported vacancy rate and overall condition of the market.
+In reality, we believe that the metro Denver vacancy rate is more accurately in the 6% to 7% range rather than the AAMD estimated 4.9%.
 Our estimate, however, is still in what is normally considered a "balanced" market range of 5% to 7%, although trending upward.